TechDocsStudio/biel-docs/docs/administration/projects.md

 ---
 sidebar_position: 3
 title: Manage projects
+description: View, configure, and manage your Biel.ai projects.
 ---

 # Manage projects

 Projects are the core organizational unit in Biel.ai where you configure your chatbot's behavior, data sources, and security settings.
-This guide explains how to view, configure, and manage your projects.

 ## View all projects

 The **Projects** dashboard displays a list of all your projects.

 ![Projects list](./images/project-list.png)

-**To view project details:** Click on any project name in the list.

 ## Project detail page